Content on this page was generated by AI and has not been manually reviewed.

 Does Touch VPN log my data?

 Touch VPN’s privacy policy outlines what data is collected and how it’s used.
 Always review the policy to understand logging practices.
 If privacy is a priority, prefer a provider with transparent, independently audited no-logs guarantees.
-How to disable vpn or proxy on android
+Is a vpn router worth it for home networks, privacy, and streaming: a complete guide to buying, setup, and performance 2026

 Is there a kill switch in Touch VPN?